The names of imported 'byLayer' materials from Autodesk AutoCAD have changed in Lumion 10.3.

 - If you have not assigned an AutoCAD material to a part of your model and it is using ByLayer (see the screenshot below), all parts of the model that use the same ByLayer color will be imported as a single surface with one material in Lumion.
 The material name of the imported surface in Lumion will be based on the Layer name in Autodesk AutoCAD.

-5.3: How do you get your models to look as round in Lumion as they do in Autodesk AutoCAD?
+5.3: How do you get your models to look as rounded in Lumion as they do in Autodesk AutoCAD?

 - Lumion 10.0.2 and older: Please convert your models from solids to meshes via the MeshSmooth command in Autodesk AutoCAD before importing the models in Lumion.